seetinc10/chatDXF/README.md

-Chat to .dxf file for use in CAD drafting install ezdxf
+Chat to .dxf file for use in CAD drafting.